MalithaPrabhashana/self-sorting-garbage-bin/README.md

 ![Simulink Model](Images/simulink_model.png)
 *Simulink model of the self-sorting bin*

-The Simulink files are located in the `Simulink` directory of this repository.

 ### MATLAB Code
 MATLAB scripts were developed to process sensor data and control the sorting mechanism.
 These scripts include:
 - **Data Acquisition**: Collects data from sensors.
 - **Sorting Algorithm**: Determines the appropriate bin for each waste type.

-The MATLAB files are located in the `MATLAB` directory of this repository.

 ## Usage
 To use the self-sorting garbage bin system: